seanpmaxwell/Typescript-Best-Practices/README.md

 - **Declaration**
   Exports a single declared item (e.g., a large function, enum, or configuration object).

-- **Namespace-Object**
+- **Module-Object**
-  Exports a default object-literal that groups closely related logic/readonly-values.
+  Export default is a namespace-object which organizes the values/logic for a particular file.

 - **Inventory**
   Exports multiple independent declarations, such as shared types or small utility functions.